wendyelviragarcia/P_ToBI_transcriber/README.md

 # P_ToBI intonational transcriber
 A Praat script that transcribes European Portuguese intonation using P_ToBI system.
-Check the [2024 Speech Prosody poster](2024_poster_P_ToBI_SP.pdf).
+Check the [2024 Speech Prosody poster](2024_poster_P_ToBI_SP.pdf) and [short paper at the proceedings](http://www.doi.org/10.21437/SpeechProsody.2024-223).

 A rule-based Praat script designed to generate P-ToBI labels based on the pitch contour given a tier with by-syllable intervals and stress marks.